takakd/slack-timer/README.md

-# [WIP] Slack Timer
+# Slack Timer

-Simple timer on Slack, which notifies on periodically.
+Simple periodically timer on Slack, Sending message to DM Channel.

+> ⚠️ This is a code kata project with golang and clean architecture.
+Please use "Reminder" if it needs the feature of timer.

 ![Timer](website/peter-yost-I9jJXmNkXR4-unsplash.jpg?raw=true)